Typical Mammalian Cell Bank Characterization Program

 Testing for animal viruses according to 9 CFR 113.46, 113.47 and 113.53, using cell culture monolayers:

-- Testing serum alone for bovine diarrhea virus (BVDV1) and bovine rotavirus (BRV)
+- Testing serum alone for bovine virus diarrhea virus (BVDV1) and bovine rotavirus (BRV)

 - Testing product for both porcine and bovine viruses